dpryan79/MethIndelRealigner/README.md

-Note: This isn't even beta quality yet.
-I don't recommend using it for anything serious at the moment!

 MethIndelRealigner
 ==================
 A set of programs to attempt local methylation-aware realignment around indels.
 This would be most useful in cases where one is performing some type of BS-seq on a human and wants to decrease incorrect methylation calls due to indel-induced misalignments.
 These programs work by: